-\section{Unfairness and Polarization in SDPP}
+\section{Unfairness and polarization in SDPP}

-\paragraph{Problem Formulation.} In this work, we study SDPP with different demographic groups, where an ML model $\boldsymbol{\theta}$ is trained to make predictions about individuals from multiple groups distinguished by a sensitive attribute $s \in \mathcal{S}$ (e.g., gender, age, race), whose data distribution changes based on the deployed ML model and such model-dependent distribution shift can be captured by transition mapping $\text{T}$.
+\paragraph{Problem formulation.} In this work, we study SDPP with different demographic groups, where an ML model $\boldsymbol{\theta}$ is trained to make predictions about individuals from multiple groups distinguished by a sensitive attribute $s \in \mathcal{S}$ (e.g., gender, age, race), whose data distribution changes based on the deployed ML model and such model-induced distribution shift can be captured by transition map $\text{T}$.
 Suppose individuals from group $s$ follow the identical data distribution $\mathcal{D}_s^{(t)}$ at the round $t$ of an iterative algorithm, and let $p_s^{(t)}$ be the size of group $s$ as the fraction of entire population at $t$.
 Then the data distribution of the entire population is $\mathcal{D}^{(t)} = \sum_{s \in \mathcal{S}} p_s^{(t)} \mathcal{D}_s^{(t)}$ with $\sum_{s \in \mathcal{S}} p_s^{(t)} =1$.

 Note that the above SDPP with multiple groups is a general framework.
 By specifying the transition mapping $\text{T}$, many problems studied in prior works can be regarded as a special case.
-This includes: \begin{enumerate}[leftmargin=*,topsep=0cm,itemsep=0cm] \item \textbf{Strategic classification with multiple groups} \cite{EC_22_Jin, Zhang_2022_ICML}: individuals in applications such as lending, hiring, and admission may manipulate their data based on ML model strategically to increase their chances of receiving favorable decisions, leading to changes in group distribution $\mathcal{D}_s^{(t)}$. \item \textbf{Decision-making systems under user retention dynamics} \cite{Zhang_2019_Retention, duchi2018learning,pmlr-v80-hashimoto18a}: ML models used in recognition or recommendation systems may attract more users if they experience high accuracy but drive away those with less satisfaction, which may cause group proportion $p_s^{(t)}$ to change. \end{enumerate} In this paper, we first explore the fairness properties of PS solutions in SDPP, i.e., examining whether $\boldsymbol{\theta}^{\text{PS}}$ in Eqn.~\eqref{eq:PS} have disparate impacts on different demographic groups.
-Specifically, we consider two fairness metrics: group-wise \textit{loss disparity} $\triangle_{\mathcal{L}}^{(t)}$ \cite{martinez2020minimax, hashimoto2018fairness} and \textit{participation disparity} $\triangle_p^{(t)}$ \cite{Raab_Boczar_Fazel_Liu_2024} measuring the difference of loss $\mathcal{L}(\boldsymbol{\theta}; \mathcal{D}_s^{(t)})$ and fraction $p_s^{(t)}$ across different groups at round $t$ of an iterative algorithm.
-In examples with two groups $\mathcal{S}=\{a,b\}$, the unfairness can be quantified as
+This includes: \begin{enumerate}[leftmargin=*,topsep=0.2cm,itemsep=0cm] \item \textbf{Strategic classification} \citep{hardt_strategic_2015, Zhang_2022_ICML}: individuals in high-stakes applications such as lending, hiring, and college admission may manipulate their data based on ML model strategically to increase their chances of receiving favorable decisions, leading to changes in group distribution $\mathcal{D}_s^{(t)}$. \item \textbf{Decision-making systems under user retention dynamics} \citep{Zhang_2019_Retention, duchi2018learning,pmlr-v80-hashimoto18a}: ML models in recognition or recommendation systems may attract more users if they experience high accuracy but drive away those with less satisfaction, causing the group proportion $p_s^{(t)}$ to change. \end{enumerate}